 A positive security culture is one of the most important aspects to building robust and effective security.
-This Guide covers all the important issues you need to know about security when working at Adelaide Airport, and will help to ensure that you are aware of the role we have to play in keeping the Airport safe and secure.
-Security awareness is an individual responsibility for each of us who works at Adelaide Airport.
-This Guide provides information on general airport security measures and your obligations as an employee working on airport.
-It also gives guidance on how to detect and report suspicious behaviour and dealing with security breaches.
-Your observations, vigilant attitude and behaviour are key in helping us to deliver a strong security outcome at the Airport.
+This Guide covers all the important issues you need to know about security when working at Adelaide Airport and will help to ensure that you are aware of the role each of us must play in keeping the Airport safe and secure.
+Security awareness is an individual responsibility for each of us working at Adelaide Airport.
+This Guide provides information on general airport security measures and your obligations as an employee working at the airport.
+It also gives guidance on how to detect and report suspicious behavior and deal with security breaches.
+Your observations, vigilant attitude and behavior are key to our continued strong security culture at the Airport.

 Operational excellence in safety and security is a core strategic objective for Adelaide Airport.
-Placing security considerations at the forefront of our time working on airport will go a long way to helping us to continue to deliver it.
+Placing security considerations at the forefront of our time working at the airport will go a long way to helping us to continue to deliver it.

 Thank you for taking the time to read this important document.
-The AAL Security Department is available at all times to provide additional guidance or answer any queries you may have about security at our airport.
+Our Security team is always available to provide additional guidance or answer any queries you may have about security at the Airport.

-Mark Young, Managing Director Adelaide Airport Limited
+Brenton Cox, Managing Director Adelaide Airport